Is Life Insurance cheaper “direct” or through a broker?

 Buying “direct” can mean that your policy will have more blanket exclusions or restrictions, due to the limited underwriting done at application time.
 You may not be aware of these until you try to make a claim.

-If you have purchased your policy directly you will have to deal with the insurer at claim time.
-You will not have the support and assistance of a broker who can act on your behalf.
-Claims statistics consistently show that direct life insurance policies generally have a lower claim acceptance rate than policies sold by brokers.
+If you purchase your policy straight from the insurer you will have to deal directly with them at claim time.
+You will not have the support and assistance of a broker who can act on your behalf and potentially achieve a better result.

 Avoid pressure selling tactics of direct marketing